BadlionClient/BadlionClientModAPI/readme.md

 To make a config place the information below example into `plugins/BadlionClientModAPI/config.json`.
 If you have any JSON errors it will not load the plugin properly.
 A quick and easy way to test that your JSON config is valid is to use this tool: https://jsonformatter.curiousconcept.com/

 This example config will fully disable the waypoints and minimap mods.
-It will not disable togglesneak mod, but it will block the player from using the inventorySneak and flySpeed features of the togglesneak mod.
+It will not disable togglesneak mod, but it will block the player from using the inventorySneak and flySpeed features of the togglesneak and togglesprint mods.

 ```json
 {